Denmark Summer Early Music Workshops 2027.

 Participants can stay on site at the Agricultural College: $50 pp per night

 The college has single rooms with a shared bathroom and a common room.
-People will be required to bring their own bedding (unless they are coming from outside the state in which case linen will be provided)
+People will be required to bring their own linen (unless they are coming from outside the state in which case linen will be provided)

 Participants can gather for (self catered) breakfast in common rooms, or the larger staffroom or dining room.
 There are barbecues and numerous outdoor tables.